cycloptux/GiselleBot-Documentation/docs/source/social_networks/instagram.rst

 Adds a custom header message when submissions are posted.
 Custom headers can have a maximum of **1024** characters.

+Custom headers **can** be formatted as embeds by following a very specific syntax.
+Do know that both |bot_name| and Discord are very sensitive to this specific syntax, which is easily "broken" by special characters: for this reason, using embeds as header is not suggested, nor directly supported. **Use them at your own risk!** If you are brave enough, I suggest the usage of `this embed generator <https://leovoel.github.io/embed-visualizer/>`_ (click on the **"Enable webhook mode"** button at the bottom of the page).

 Custom headers support a few dynamic tags that are replaced with their respective "real" value during run-time.
 These are:

 * **%username%**: This will be replaced with the Instagram account username
 * **%fullname%**: This will be replaced with the Instagram account full name, as set by the user
 * **%caption%**: This will be replaced with the caption/description of the media being posted
 * **%media\_url%**: This will be replaced with the direct URL to the media content (image or video) of the post
+* **%display\_url%**: This will be replaced with the direct URL to the media content (image if the post is an image, or static image from the video if the post is a video) of the post
 * **%hashtags%**: This will be replaced with the list of hashtags that are included in the post
 * **%profile\_url%**: This will be replaced with the direct URL to the profile of the user
 * **%profile\_pic%**: This will be replaced with the direct URL to the profile picture of the user